gettalong/kramdown/README.md

 ## License

-kramdown was originally licensed under the GPL (until 1.0.0), but is now under the MIT license and therefore easily used in commercial projects.
+Kramdown was originally licensed under the GPL (until 1.0.0).
+Due to popular demand it is now released under the MIT license and can therefore easily be used in commercial projects.

-If you use kramdown in a commercial setting, please consider contributing back any changes for the benefit of the community, or [becoming a sponsor](https://github.com/sponsors/gettalong/) or [a patron](https://www.patreon.com/gettalong) - thanks!
+If you use kramdown in a commercial setting, please consider contributing back any changes for the benefit of the community, and/or [becoming a sponsor](https://github.com/sponsors/gettalong/) or [a patron](https://www.patreon.com/gettalong) - thanks!

 MIT - see the **COPYING** file.